This post may contain affiliate links. Please see disclosure policy here.

 - Repeat until all the meat is turned

-- Cook for an additional 30 seconds or so – just long enough to sear the outside of the meat but NOT cook the inside
+- Cook for an additional 1-2 minutes – just long enough to sear the outside of the meat but NOT cook the inside

 - Remove the meat to a clean plate

-- Add a little more butter to the pan and repeat the cooking process with the next batch just as before
+- Add a little more oil to the pan and repeat the cooking process with the next batch just as before

-- Lastly when all the meat is nicely browned and removed to the plate pour all that browned/blackened butter all over the meat
+- Lastly when all the meat is nicely browned and removed to the plate pour garlic butter over the top

 Melanie says